 The seeds can be eaten on an empty stomach.
 You can also infuse the powder in water, use it as a seasoning, a supplement, or even apply to the affected area.

-We have already seen what is responsible for the goodness of fenugreek.
+We have already seen what fenugreek is good for.
 We have looked at a few of the power nutrients in these seeds.
 In the next section, we will look at the other nutrients that make fenugreek a power food.

 What Is The Nutritional Profile Of Fenugreek?

-That’s an impressive nutritional profile, isn’t it?
+That’s a lot of nutrition in such tiny seeds, isn’t it?
 But can you consume as much fenugreek as you want in a day?
 Probably not.
 There is a specific dosage for specific individuals.